 We had the opportunity to visit An Giang with a local hiking group so we had some local tips on where to go.
-We’ve been living in Ho Chi Minh City for over three years and have never heard about this area so it was a fun adventure to visit a new place, experience hiking and running, and swoon over gorgeous nature.
+We’ve been living in Ho Chi Minh City for over three years and have never heard about this area so it was a fun adventure to visit a new place in Vietnam, experience hiking and running, and swoon over gorgeous nature.

 While we had an ambitious one day in An Giang, it would be better to spend a weekend here to enjoy the peacefulness and local attractions.

 Continue reading this An Giang guide on what to do in An Giang in 1 day, how to get there, and other helpful travel tips.

 Related: Why You Need to Visit Vietnam

 *Disclaimer: This post contains affiliate links.
 If you click on them and make a purchase, we receive a small commission.
 There is no additional cost to you.
 Appreciate the support.